Linn, MO

 How much compensation you receive for your automobile injuries is mostly based on how your injuries have affected your life.

-• For example, you suffered a whiplash injury, leading to $15,000 in economic damages, and which caused you to have neck pain for four months, and inconvenienced you because you had to wear a neck brace for a short period.
-The pain and suffering might be given a multiplier of three.
+For example, you suffered a moderate neck injury, leading to $15,000 in economic damages, and which led to physical discomfort for four months, and inconvenienced you because you had to wear a neck brace for a few days.
+Your noneconomic damages might be assigned a multiplier of three.
 So:

-• The Per Diem Method — "Per Diem" translates from Latin to "per day."
-Using this method, your Linn, MO automobile injury attorney assigns a dollar amount to a single day of suffering, and multiplies that by the number of days your injuries affected you.
-So, using the same whiplash injury example, say your lawyer assigned $200 a day to your injuries:
+The Per Diem Method — “Per Diem” means “per day” in Latin.
+Implementing this approach, your Linn, MO automobile injury attorney assigns a dollar amount to a single day of suffering, and multiplies that by the number of days you suffered.
+So, using the same whiplash injury example, say $200 a day is a fair approximation of your pain and suffering:

-Your attorney will know the best way to calculate your noneconomic damages for your unique case.
+Your attorney will use the method that applies best to your specific case.

 Will I Still Get Compensation if My Medical Insurance Pays For My Medical Bills?